enessoztrk/FLO_Customer_Segmentation/README.md

 ### TASK 1:
 Data Understanding and Preparation
 - Read the flo_data_20K.csv data.
-- In the dataset
+- In the dataset:
-- a. top 10 observations,
+- 1. top 10 observations,
-b. variable names,
+- 2. variable names,
-- c. descriptive statistics,
+- 3. descriptive statistics,
-- d. null value,
+- 4. null value,
-- e.
-Variable types, review.
+- 5. Variable types, review.
 - Omnichannel means that customers shop from both online and offline platforms.
 Total for each customer create new variables for number of purchases and spend.
 - Examine the variable types.
 Change the type of variables that express date to date.
 - Look at the breakdown of the number of customers, average number of products purchased, and average spend in shopping channels.